altruios/namshubettulpa/public/namshubettuple/redeye.md

 ~He clung to that twisting rod, just taking a moment to breathe~ *He Looked up at Martha - then down below him*
-*He started inching his way toward a gear further up that pole* ~he could drop down, which was sideways to Martha, and he could land on it~ "M::I'll come get you!"
+*He started inching his way toward a gear further up that pole* ~He could drop down, which was sideways to Martha, and he could land on it~ "M::I'll come get you!"
 "NT::$Eredx:"
 *And Martha stopped in her tracks*